The Ultimate Guide to Miami’s Best Clubs

 South Beach

-Story seems to have finally broken the Opium curse on 2nd and Collins and opened up a club that lasts longer than a hockey season.
-And by closing in the former open-air space, and leaving plenty of room for dancing and VIP tables, Story’s become mentioned in the same breath as LIV for celeb spotting, tourist splurging, and (supposed) model mating calls.
+The team behind STORY (which also happens to be the folks behind LIV) seems to have finally broken the Opium curse on 2nd and Collins and opened up a club that lasts longer than a hockey season.
+By closing in the former open-air space and leaving plenty of room for dancing and VIP tables, STORY is now mentioned in the same breath as LIV for celeb spotting, tourist splurging, and an all-in-all great night.

 Matt Meltzer is a contributing writer for Thrillist.
 Follow him on Instagram @meltrez1.